shreyaGaur-hub/To-Do-List/README.md

 A sleek, responsive, and functional To-Do List application built with HTML, CSS, and Vanilla JavaScript.
 This project features a clean UI, persistent storage using LocalStorage, and a progress-tracking celebration message.

+## 🚀 Demo

+You can view the live demo here: https://todolistforsurvival.netlify.app/

 ## ✨ Features

 * **Add Tasks:** Quickly add new items to your list.